 Within a few decades, they had built a town on the shore and erected a high curtain wall around the small lake.
 This town is called Chelruudan ("new life" in Kytai).
 To call it a "town" is perhaps misleading.
 It was not only built for giants, but was built to house dozens of them.
 Each building is as large as a castle.
 As the Jarkune population grows, Chelruudan grows.
 This architectural wonder dwarfs the castles and towns of other races, but it is almost unknown to the world due to its remote location.

 Over the centuries, the waters of the lake have had a profound effect upon the Jarkune.
 The decay and devolution that afflicted their kind began to wane with each passing generation.
 By the seventh generation, the affliction of their race had completely halted.
 The children and grand children of the Jarkune are as large and strong as their fathers and grandfathers.
 However, the life spans of the giants have diminished.
-Jarkune giants typically live about three centuries.
+Jarkune giants of today typically live about two to three centuries.
 Jarkune giants stand about 8 meters tall and weigh several tons.
 They are immensely strong and incredibly tough, but they are slow moving.

 There were some among the Jarkune who believe that Nahjdar was, in some way, meant for a great destiny.
 There were even those who whispered behind closed doors that he should rule.
 Trouble began to brew among the Jarkune.
 The chieftain at the time, a giant named Yafi, was uneasy about Nahjdar's growing abilities and his obsession with the crystal.
 It was not long before this tension exploded into a bloody conflict pitting giant against giant.